TheIoTLearningInitiative/CodeLabs/Hochob/documentation/VlcMediaPlayer.md

 ## Configuration

-- Tools > Preferences > Playlist and Instance
+- Tools > Preferences > Playlist and Instances > Allow only one instance

 ## Install